kfahn22/Persian-Rug/README.md

-# Persian Rug using Recusion
+# Persian Rug using Recursion using Processing

 From [Wikipedia](https://en.wikipedia.org/wiki/Recursion):